brunobord/stardrifter/stardrifter/you.md

 ### Pirate

 PLANET AHOY! you don't want a patron, you don't want to deal with customers.
 Life is short!
 You'll only have to let yourself drift between stars, waiting for poor innocent traders to be raided.
 Your loot will be drunk and spent in other weaponry, armor and fuel for your pirate ship.

 !!! rule ""
     Apply a +1 to Fight, -1 to Reputation, +1 to Drift.

 ## Your origin

-All PC are Humans, but they may come from various areas of the galaxy.
+Normally, the Playing Characters are Humans, but they come from various areas of the galaxy.
 Roll 1D6 to tell where you're from:

 ~~t-you-origins.md~~